 A: This is a fair point, but we hope and assume that when faced with such a situation respondents will choose the mid point of the choices (labeled ‘neutral’), or close to the mid point if they think that on average they lean slightly towards agree/disagree on that question.
 If this happens then the survey is working well, because some other people will have unambiguous views about the same question and will choose ‘strongly agree’ or ‘strongly disagree’.
 In this way the survey is effective at revealing the difference between people who have mixed or nuanced views versus those who hold strong positions regardless of the context.

-A: The survey went through a lengthy period of testing, but like all social surveys, we accept that not all the questions are perfect and that some people will dislike some of them.
-It is important to note that as the survey was intended to discover how conservationists responded to the points made in the New Conservation debate in the literature, many of the statements are direct quotes from published articles in that debate.
+A: The survey went through a lengthy period of testing, but like all social surveys, we accept that not all the statements are perfect and that some people will dislike some of them.
+It is important to note that as the survey was intended to discover how conservationists responded to the points made in the new conservation debate in the literature.
+Many of the statements are direct quotes from published articles in that debate.

-A: We certainly want this survey to be more than just an academic exercise, and we see it as one stage on a process rather than an end in itself.
+A: We certainly want this survey to be more than just an academic exercise, and we see it as one stage of a process rather than an end in itself.
 We are delighted that it has already stimulated so much debate, and think that this is in itself very useful for the conservation community.
-At the request of several conservation NGOs, we have also developed GO-FOX, a version of the survey which can be run for a defined group, like colleagues within an organisation or a student cohort, and to develop accompanying materials to help groups consider the implications of their results.
-We have already been approached by several groups looking for such a collaboration, and would be delighted to hear from you at email@example.com if you would be interested to take part.
+At the request of several conservation NGOs, we have also developed GO-FOX, a version of the survey which can be run for a defined group, like colleagues within an organisation or a student cohort.
+We have so far received very positive feedback from the organisations involved, in terms of encouraging internal debate and informing strategic planning.
+We would be delighted to hear from you at email@example.com if you would be interested to take part.

 A: This is a fair point.
-Our research began as an investigation into how members of the wider conservation community felt about the issues raised in the New Conservation debate, and that is what we have continued with this survey.
+Our research began as an investigation into how members of the wider conservation community felt about the issues raised in the new conservation debate, and that is what we have continued with this survey.
 These debates are broad enough to cover many key issues in conservation.
 But we do recognise that there are other important issues that matter for the future of conservation that have not featured in the New Conservation debate, which is why we have now included an open-ended question at the end of the survey which allows respondents to contribute new topics which they feel are pertinent to the future of conservation.
 We plan to consider these suggestions to produce new statements, to be then incorporated into the survey.

 A: Please note that the survey is based on statements, rather than questions, and therefore cannot be considered leading.
 The statements are phrased as Likert items and are sometimes deliberately provocative such that they elicit responses with a spectrum of agreement.
 This is conventional in social science.